anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 #### SRV Record Data

-The record data of RRs with record-type = 33 (SRV) MAY be expressed as an array with at least 3 entries representing the parts of the SRV resource record defined in {{!RFC2782}} in the following order:
+The record data of RRs with `record-type` = 33 (SRV) MAY be expressed as an array with at least 3 entries representing the parts of the SRV resource record defined in {{!RFC2782}} in the following order:

 - Priority as an unsigned integer,
 - an optional Weight as an unsigned integer,
 - Port as an unsigned integer,
 - Target as a domain name (see {{sec:domain-names}}).

-If the weight is present or not can be determined by the number of unsigned integers before the Target.
+If the weight is present or not can be determined by the number of unsigned integers before Target.
 2 unsigned integers before the Target mean the weight was elided and defaults to 0.
 3 unsigned integers before the Target mean the weight is in the second position of the record data array.
-The default of 0 was picked, as this is a value domain administrators should pick if there isn't any server selection to do {{!RFC2782}}.
+The default of 0 was picked, as this is the value domain administrators should pick when there is no server selection to do {{!RFC2782}}.

 The definition for SRV record data can be seen in {{fig:dns-rdata-srv}}.